 Partly it’s several years of below-average funding increases: since 2009-2010 spending has grown by 1.4% a year at a time of population growth and surging demand.
 Partly, it’s the fact that the costs of medical technology are rising way ahead of overall inflation.
 For example, in the five years to 2016-17, the total bill for prescriptions from hospital pharmacies shot up by 70%.
 And partly, the issue is demographics.
 For most people, spending on healthcare is inevitably and overwhelmingly skewed towards the latter years of life.
 This makes the UK system of universal healthcare, free at the point of delivery and entirely funded from current tax receipts, a model that amounts to a transfer from the working-age population to retirees.
 That’s all fine, until longevity increases as birth rates decline.

-Aren’t other countries ageing too?
+Aren’t other countries aging too?

 Who does the actual health provision?